ChangLabSNU/python-linearpartition/README.md

 ##### Return Value

-This function returns a tuple containing the result of the partitioning operation and the free energy of the ensemble structure in kcal/mol.
+This function returns a dictionary containing the MEA structure, base-pairing probability matrix and free energy of the ensemble structure in kcal/mol from the result of the partitioning operation.

 ### Author